Hunter syndrome (MPS II) in a young patient (<3 years)

 Russell was diagnosed with Hunter syndrome before his 3rd birthday, when he had already undergone two surgeries.
-At a young age he presented with an inguinal hernia,1 which after a period of watchful waiting was repaired.
-Russell suffered from chronic tonsillitis and recurrent ear infections;1 his doctor referred him to an ENT to try and establish and treat the cause.
+At a young age he presented with an inguinal hernia,1 which after a period of observation was repaired.
+Russell suffered from chronic tonsillitis and recurrent ear infections;1 his doctor referred him to an ENT specialist to try to establish and treat the cause.